-You All Look Familiar: They had exactly four models, which just changed the head: the caucasian officer who wore a beret, the normal mook who wore a gas mask, the shotgun using soldier who wore a balaclava and goggles, and the grenade launcher using African-American soldier who wore no hat or mask, and smoked a cigarette.
+You All Look Familiar: They had exactly four models in the original game, which just changed the head: the caucasian officer who wore a beret, the normal mook who wore a gas mask, the shotgun using soldier who wore a balaclava and goggles, and the grenade launcher using African-American soldier who wore no hat or mask, and smoked a cigarette.
 The latter was changed to simply being an African-American version of the officer with a mustache in the HD pack.

 A very shadowy unit sent to Black Mesa after the HECU failed their tasks, the Black Ops are there to remove everything in the facility, including the dozens of HECU stragglers left behind.
 In any way possible.
 Their purpose is only explained in Opposing Force.

 Badass Army: See Elite Mooks.
 Also, the fact that they never make noise is pretty impressive when they're being shot constantly.

 Cold-Blooded Torture: In "Opposing Force", after defeating a bunch of Black Ops in a garage, you find an engineer who is bleeding and mortally wounded.
 You have to bring the nearby medic to him in order to save his life so he can open a door for you.
 It is clear the Black Ops tortured him for information.